 Through The Good Neighbor Fund, we provide one-time emergency assistance due to an event that seriously jeopardizes the recipient’s ability to meet basic needs such as housing, transportation to work, medical bills, and insecurity.

 We are dedicated to providing resources for education that will shape our community for years to come.
-Thus far, UACF has raised over $230,000 to support our school systems.
-This money helped build and beautify several playgrounds, renovate the UA High School stadium, and enhance instructional technology.
+Thus far, UACF has raised over $245,000 to support our school systems.
+This money helped build and beautify several playgrounds, renovate the UA High School stadium, enhance instructional technology, and provide free lunches to children of all ages during the summer.

 UACF provides support for the education of community leaders through Leadership UA and gave a grant to Leadership UA to work with Franklin University’s Leadership Institute to document, verify, and refine Leadership UA’s project-based programming.